rauljosepalma/DiCFS/README.md

 An Apache Spark based distributed implementation of the classical CFS algorithm.
+Current implementation uses Spark 2.1.0 and the DataFrame-based API.
+A branch with support for Spark 1.6.1 is also available, however it also uses the DataFrame-based API.

 ## Original CFS